JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 ### 2.1.
 User Authentication

 The Client performs an Authentication Request as described in the [OpenID Connect Specification in section 3.1.2.1](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest).
+Just like in OpenID Connect, the `scope` parameter provided by the Client MUST contain the value `openid`.

-If the `scope` parameter contains a value of `public_openid`, the OpenID Provider MUST request authorization from user to issue an ID Assertion Token which contains information about the user.
+If not provided, or the user has rejected the Client's access to the scope, the OpenID Provider MUST NOT issue an ID Assertion Token.

-Claims of the ID Assertion Token can be defined equivalently to the ID Token.
-The requestable claims of the ID Assertion Token are a subset of the requestable claims of the ID Token.
-The claims subset provided in the ID Assertion Token can be defined using the `claims` request parameter with the `id_assertion_token` attribute of the `claims` parameter as defined in [section 5.5] of the OpenID Connect Specification](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter).

 ```
    +--------------+     (1) AuthN Request        +---------------------+